 - On-shift live support provided by Helpline Team Leaders who can listen in live to your call and guide you.

-- Volunteer Manager who will provide group or 1-2-1 support during the first four weeks of your volunteering – it will be mandatory for volunteers to attend a debrief call each week for the first four weeks.
+- Your volunteer team will provide group support during the first four weeks of your volunteering.
+We ask that volunteers attend at least one debrief session within their first four weeks.

 - Ongoing support includes the option of volunteers booking into one of several group calls, some calls may be themed around particular issues or topics.